Narrative

 Personal Reflection

-• How can I show that my true security comes from God’s faithfulness, not from winning battles on my own terms?
+• How can I show that my true security comes from God’s care, not from what I can control or possess?

 A Challenge For You